liquality/liquality-sdk-demo/README.md

-# Liquality SDK Demo Live Demo
+# Liquality SDK Demo App

-https://Liquality SDK Demo.on.fleek.co/
+A simple create-react-app that showcases the Liquality SDK.
+Here you will find code implementations and examples of the following functions

+- Create wallet & authorization
+- Token & Balances
+- NFTs & Collectibles
+- Swap

 ## Run the app